alfonsobries/vue-tailwind/docs/README.md

 })
 ```

-Another options is to set the settings directly, check at this example:
+Another option is to set the settings directly, check at this example:

 ```js {4,5,6,11}
 import Vue from 'vue'